 An installation of this magnitude requires extensive experience to ensure a lifespan of another 50 or 60 years.
 Through our stainless steel cabinets, we ensure that the connections are less exposed and more protected, and we provide the Luxor Series electrical cabinets as a solution with an easy-to-open design and improved materials, thus surpassing all kinds of tests in extreme conditions; guaranteeing a long service life in this installation.

-Port of Barcelona · Delvalle Box
+Technological modernization of the Eurotunnel · Delvalle Box